 There is one taxi and one private bus on Røstlandet, on call, but no regular public service.
 Besides that your own feet and cycling are the means of transportation.
 The locals use cars to and from the store and each other.
 We rented bicycles at the Bryggehotellet.
 It proved to be an excellent means of transport for those who will check out all roads on Røstlandet – it can be done in a few hours of relaxed cycling.

 The tourist Information on Røst is found in a kiosk where the ferry docks, but we also found that the municipal administration was helpful with brochures.
 There is little tourist information about Røst available online, very little unfortunately – and just about nothing in English.
 Brochures from the municipality show signs of being copied up a few times.
-These have been scanned by Sandalsand and placed as links in this article for the benefit of others.
+I have scanned them and placed them as links for the benefit of others.
 Here are two more: Map with major landmarks and brochure about Røst.

 Note that a visit in the 21st century is not the first.
 The first people on Røst came here in the Bronze Age 3,000 years ago, but the most famous is probably Pietro Querini and his Venetian crew in the 1400s.
 Read also about our boat trip to the wonderful bird cliffs and about the dramatic bird death that has taken place over the past decades.